 Vince’s visual communication reminds me that people are visual creatures.
 It is the most powerful sense, and can be employed can be employed for many communication purposes.

-Unfortunately, managers often tend to fall back on traditional methods of communication: emails, reports, PowerPoint presentations and meetings.
-But these methods can be more effective by using visual material for greater impact.
+Unfortunately, managers often merely use traditional methods of communication: emails, reports, PowerPoint presentations and meetings.
+But these methods can be more effective by pairing visual material with information for greater impact.

 Traditional methods are mainly text-driven—relying heavily on the written or spoken word.
 However, most people are visually oriented – they learn best from visual material to absorb complex information such as strategic goals, work processes, systems or plans for implementing organizational change.
 Even more important, text alone is ineffective at helping workers see the impact on them individually and how they fit into the plan.